gptune/HistoryDB-Docs/docs/src/userguide_api.md

 # History Database API

-This section explains the Python API to use the history database features when running the GPTune autotuner.
+This section explains the Python API to use the history database features.

 ## Storing/Loading Function Evaluation Data